jakehuryn/21kHz-rack-plugins/README.md

 The V/OCT input is the master pitch input.
 The EXP input is for exponential frequency modulation and has a dedicated attenuverter.
 Similarly, the LIN input is for through-zero linear frequency modulation and also has a dedicated attenuverter.
 The RESET input restarts each waveform output at the beginning of its cycle upon recieving a trigger.
 The reset is not antialiased.

 There are five outputs.
 The SQR and TRI outputs are pitched an octave below, as is the SUB output which is a sine wave.

+Tips: Since there's not much in the way of waveshaping, Palm Loop works shines when doing FM, perhaps paired with a second one.
+The LIN input is for the classic glassy FM harmonics.
+Use the EXP input for harsh inharmonic timbres.
+If you have one modulating another, RESET both on the same trigger to keep the timbre consistent across pitch changes.
+Mix or scan the outputs for varied waveshapes.